 At age 9, after being cast as an ensemble member in a local production of Aladdin, Alexandra became hooked on musical theatre, adding guitar and voice lessons to her repertoire when she was 14.
 Until age 18, her senior year of high school, Alexandra performed at various music events in her hometown such as school cabaret nights and talent shows, open mic nights, reception-style birthday celebrations and a wedding.

-After two years at community college and a four-year break from performing, Alexandra moved across the country in 2018 to complete her B.S. in journalism at Boston University.
+After two years at community college and a four-year break from performing, Alexandra moved across the country in 2018 to attend Boston University.
 Her combined theatrical and musical experience of almost a decade never left her back pocket.
 The now 23-year-old felt inspired by Boston's music scene and eventually discovered Bristol Studios in early 2019.
-Despite the time gap in her music career, the studio director said, her extensive background would serve her well.
+Despite the time gap in her music career, her now-executive producer said, the extensive background would serve her well.

-Alexandra's debut EP, “Aesthetics,” was released in September 2019 and features new originals: “Smoke Show,” (released as a third single in August) “Adhesive,” and “She Won.”
-She is currently working on her debut full-length album, "Just Drive," set for a spring 2020 release.
+Alexandra's debut EP, “Aesthetics,” was released in September 2019 and features new originals “Smoke Show,” (released as a third single in August) “Adhesive,” and “She Won.”
+She is currently working on her debut full-length album, "Just Drive," which is set for a spring 2020 release.

-Alexandra embraces her multiethnic background, which consists of Korean, Japanese, Irish, Welsh, Scottish, English, and French descent.
-She values originality, takes pride in being one of few Asian American country-influenced artists, and credits Taylor Swift, Miranda Lambert, Carrie Underwood, Maroon 5, Lady Gaga, and Ed Sheeran as some of her greatest musical influences.
+Alexandra embraces her multiethnic background, which consists of Korean, Japanese, Irish, Welsh, Scottish, German, English, and French descent.
+She values originality, takes pride in being one of few Asian American country-influenced artists, and credits Taylor Swift, Carrie Underwood, Shania Twain, and Maroon 5 as some of her greatest musical influences.